Kristina01111000/WordPressTheme/README.md

 	-  ssl still not working right on his old computer, figure out why
 	-  make sure everything automatically updates
-		- so far only peepso is not updating automatically Need from Dr. W:
+		- so far only peepso is not updating automatically
+	- send email to him with what he needs to do to get site running

+Need from Dr. W: